tiffany-t-s/a1-tiffanysemexant-a25/README.md

 ## Option 1 - Clone to computer, push to Github, import to Glitch (recommended)

-1. Fork the starting project code in GitHub.
+1. Fork the starting assignment code in GitHub.
 This repo contains:
     * the server code, `server.js`
     * A starting `index.html` file that you will edit as described below
     * A package.json file that helps configure Glitch